ianleon/Blog/episodes/ep3.md

 # Generics, Protocol Oriented Programming, and SwiftUI - Episode 3

 We will be continuing our SwiftUI camera app by refactoring and making better use of Swift's features.

+Read this article to learn how Protocol Oriented Programming decisions have an effect on the clarity of an app's source code.

 I will be using Xcode 12 beta 4 on Big Sur Beta 4.